-At AIE, we are often asked why commercial fire alarm monitoring services are so important, especially when fire sprinklers, extinguishers, and other life safety systems are in place.
+At AIE, we are often asked why commercial fire alarm monitoring systems are so important, especially when fire sprinklers, extinguishers, and other life safety systems are in place.
 The simple answer is that dependable, 24/7 fire protection and fire alarm monitoring services cut down on firefighter notification time and speeds up their arrival, saving property and lives.

 When a fire alarm goes off in your restaurant, hotel, school, retail store, or office building, a monitoring device assesses the signal to rule out a false alarm and instantly transmits the emergency to first responders.
 The fire department can be on its way often before a person can call 911 or physically get help, especially when trapped by fire.

 Fire alarm monitoring requirements can vary from state to state.
 This is a question best answered by either a professional fire-protection company, your local Authority Having Jurisdiction (AHJ), and/or the 2018 edition of the NFPA 101 Life Safety Code®.
 You can also find many of the fire codes and monitoring requirements on the NFPA website.